siqirua/tp/docs/UserGuide.md

 Example: `findScore g/T02 c/midterm` lists all midterm scores in tutorial group T02.
 The graded component and student list will be emptied.

-### List all students : `listStu`
-Shows a list of all students and associated student scores in separate panels respectively.
-The lists may be additionally filtered by optional arguments tutorial group. (can have more than 1)

-Format: `listStu [g/TUTORIAL_GRP …]`

-Examples:`listStu g/02 03` lists all students belonging to tutorial groups 02 and 03.

 ### List all : `listAll`
 Shows all students, student scores and graded components in their lists respectively.
 This removes all the filter applied from the find command.